 I never imagined I would be teaching English in Asia, even less did I think I might be able to retire early and become financially free while traveling the world.
 The days are long and children who speak a different language than you are straining on good days.
 But the thoughts of doubling my net worth this year, the flights I currently have booked to Canada, the Philippines and various places around China, make it all worth it.

-If you’re interested in learning more about teaching abroad or online contact Charles and he’d be happy to help you get started.
+If you’re interested in learning more about teaching English in Asia (or anywhere abroad) or online contact Charles and he’d be happy to help you get started.